SchulzLab/SNEEP/README.md

 -	removed all SNPs overlapping with a protein-coding region (annotation of the [human genome (GRCh38), version 36 (Ensembl 102)]( https://www.gencodegenes.org/human/release_36.html)),
 -	removed all information not important for SNEEP,
 -	removed mutations longer than 1 bp,
--	sort SNPs according to their MAF distribution in ascending order.
+-	and sorted SNPs according to their MAF distribution in ascending order.

 ## Epigenetic interactions:

-We provide three files containing epigenetic interactions associated to target genes.
+We provide three files containing epigenetic interactions associated to target genes:

 -	interactionsREMs.txt provides regulatory elements (REMs) linked to their target genes.
 The data was derived with the STITCHIT algorithm, which is a peak-calling free approach to identify gene-specific REMs by analyzing epigenetic signal of diverse human cell-types with regard to gene expression of a certain gene.
 For more information, you can also have a look at our public [EpiRegio database](https://epiregio.de) holding all REMs stored in the interactionsREMs.txt file.
 -	interactionsREM_PRO.txt: Additional to the REMs the promoters (+/- 500 bp around TSS) of the genes are included as regions linked to their target genes.
--	interactionsREMs_PRO_HiC.txt: We further added HiC regions identified via the ABC algorithm on human heart data from a [recent published paper from Anene-Nzelu *et al.*]( https://www.ahajournals.org/doi/10.1161/CIRCULATIONAHA.120.046040?url_ver=Z39.88-2003&rfr_id=ori:rid:crossref.org&rfr_dat=cr_pub%20%200pubmed).
+-	interactionsREMs_PRO_HiC.txt: We further added HiC regions linked to target genes via the ABC algorithm on human heart data from a [recent published paper from Anene-Nzelu *et al.*]( https://www.ahajournals.org/doi/10.1161/CIRCULATIONAHA.120.046040?url_ver=Z39.88-2003&rfr_id=ori:rid:crossref.org&rfr_dat=cr_pub%20%200pubmed).

 Please download the zenodo repository to the SNEEP (SNEEP/) directory and gunzip the files.